PoojaChoudhary03/Flight_Delay_Prediction/README.md

 The reasons for these delays vary a lot going from air congestion to weather conditions, mechanical problems, difficulties while boarding passengers, and simply the airlines inability to handle the demand given its capacity.

-In this project I will look at different ML algorithms including MLP Neural Networks to try to predict if a flight will be delayed or not before it is even announced on the departure boards.
+In this project I will look at different ML algorithms to try to predict if a flight will be delayed or not before it is even announced on the departure boards.
 ### Objective
 The objective of this project is very clear as described in the introduction: "Design a Model that predicts flight delays of first week of january,2020".